 Benchmarking the Patient Experience: Five Priorities for Improvement

 This paper explores qualitative data obtained in the 2011 benchmarking study, The State of Patient Experience in American Hospitals.
-While the original research report provided an overview of the study findings, this paper takes a deeper dive to share specific actions discovered that help shape a systemic solution to improving overall patient experience.
+While the original research report provided an overview of the study findings and offered some patient experience benchmarks, this paper takes a deeper dive to share specific actions discovered that help shape a systemic solution to improving overall patient experience.
 It includes verbatim responses on how survey participants are addressing top patient experience priorities including: Reducing Noise Discharge Process Rounding Responsiveness of Staff/Communication Pain Management

 Related content